What works recap: So you want to start a podcast

 “Podcasting is ubiquitous, its barrier to entry is relatively low and you don’t need a journalism or broadcasting background to get into it,” says SAIT Alumni Relations Officer Alyssa Athanasopoulos.
 “Through the What Works Career Speaker Series, I wanted to offer alumni the chance to learn more about the medium and some basic tricks of the trade from fellow alumni who have experience producing podcasts.”

-Three SAIT alumni guest speakers — Shahzia Noorally (BA ’05), Producer and Host of The Colour Gap podcast; Amber Romaniuk (CTSR ’07), Creator and Host of The No Sugarcoating podcast; and Ron Tarrant (RTBN ’08, OYA ’16), Producer and Sound Designer — were invited to share their experiences and tips to consider before fully committing to the craft.
+Three SAIT alumni guest speakers — Shahzia Noorally (BA ’05), Producer and Host of The Equity Gap podcast; Amber Romaniuk (CTSR ’07), Creator and Host of The No Sugarcoating podcast; and Ron Tarrant (RTBN ’08, OYA ’16), Producer and Sound Designer — were invited to share their experiences and tips to consider before fully committing to the craft.

 While you’ll want to tune in for the whole discussion, here are some takeaways to get you started.